Crocus City Hall attack: Attack

 The assailants were also reported to have used incendiary devices, with an eyewitness claiming the assailants used petrol bombs to start a fire in the auditorium.
 Amateur video footage posted to social media sites showed huge fires and plumes of smoke coming from the building from the fires set by the assailants, including by an emergency stairwell, forcing people towards the attackers' positions in the middle of the lobby.
 The fire in the complex was estimated to have covered an area of 12,900 square metres (139,000 square feet).
-Hours later, around 22:14 MSK, a loud sound was reported, followed by a partial roof collapse.
+Hours later, around 22:14, a loud sound was reported, followed by a partial roof collapse.
 Moscow Oblast governor Andrey Vorobyov said the roof over the hall had collapsed.

 Specialized police units from the Special Rapid Response Unit (SOBR) and Special Purposes Mobile Unit (OMON) were sent to the scene, arriving over one hour after the shootings started, according to Nexta.
 Their arrival was delayed by traffic jams caused by the rush-hour, with the venue having been located on the Moscow Ring Road.
 Vorobyov went to the scene to set up a task force to handle the situation.
 Other officials also arrived, including Interior Minister Vladimir Kolokoltsev.
-The National Guard of Russia was also dispatched to search for the assailants, with a picture posted of the suspected assailants fleeing in a white 2007 Renault Symbol car with Russian license plates T668UM 69 (Tver Oblast), which they had purchased on 4 January 2024.
+The National Guard of Russia was also dispatched to search for the assailants, with a picture posted of the suspected assailants fleeing in a white 2007 Renault Symbol car with the registration plate T668UM 69 (Tver Oblast), which they had purchased on 4 January 2024.